jugheadjones10/neuromatch-bayesian-observer-project/understanding_paper_details.md

 This effect is stronger for smaller prior standard deviations.

 "All probability distributions were computed over directions ranging from 1 to 360 discretized to 1"

+Check the way your von mises is defined
+Create columns for different kappa values